Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 If you do have dual citizenship and hold another passport, please enter those details and try again.

-There are a total of 16 public in Japan, though in 2019, this number will be 15 with the abdication of Emperor Akihito.
+There are a total of 16 Japanese public holidays, though in 2019 this number will be 15 with the abdication of Emperor Akihito.
 No more Emperor Akihito, no more Emperor Akihito’s birthday!
-Public holidays in Japan can range from the typical New Year’s and National Foundation Day, to the more specific Coming of Age Day and, as hinted to above, the Emperor’s Birthday.
+Japanese public holidays can range from the typical New Year’s and National Foundation Day, to the more specific Coming of Age Day and, as hinted to above, the Emperor’s Birthday.

 Most all Japanese head to a shrine on New Year’s Day to pray for the new year, especially after getting up bright and early to see the first sunrise of the year.
 People climb mountains for hours in the night to sit and prepare for this sunrise, and it’s an activity I highly recommend to anyone visiting Japan during the New Year holidays.

 Then there’s the Japanese custom of writing New Year’s Day postcards (年賀状, Nengajou) by hand to each and every close family and friend, wishing them a happy new year and letting them know everyone is happy and well (and alive).
 Children also receive New Year’s gift (お年玉, Otoshidama), money wrapped in envelopes from their parents or grandparents.

 Seijin no Hi (成人の日, “Coming of Age Day”) is on the second Monday of January.
 It’s a celebration to congratulate those who have reached the age of 20—the age of adulthood in Japan.
 At local and prefectural offices, young adults gather for speeches in coming of age ceremonies, with women donning long-sleeved kimono (振袖, Furisode) and men in Hakama (袴, men’s formal skirt)—though nowadays men tend to wear a western styled suit.
 After the formal parts are over, friends group up and have a night out on the town.
 Oh to be a young adult!